MathiasGruber/plmd/README.md

 * PLMD requires both Amber12 and AmberTools to be installed and set up properly in environment.

-* The scripts were specifically designed to run at the DTU HPC cluster: http://www.cc.dtu.dk, but may work elsewhere as well
+* The scripts were specifically designed to run at the DTU HPC cluster: http://www.cc.dtu.dk, but may work elsewhere, with appropriate modifications, as well

 Installation